 "Agri-tourism is something we will start within a few months," explains Brian.
 "As land owners,

 we want to be good stewards so we are looking at growing fruit trees, native crops and vegetables that we can produce for our resort, as well as our own plant demonstration units.

 We want to be a show case for how to roast and make organic coffee and make our own chocolate.
 Our vision is to employ the native Mayans to create a real working place of the

 culture to show our guests, and our guests will be able to participate."

 "One more special feature of Machaca are our in-house guides," added Brian.
 "They are the

 most vital part of our value and strength.
 We spend a lot of money and time on training and have selected the best guides available to be able to deliver a multitude of different activities for

 Facilities & Accommodations

-drinks and water cold, and a digital room safe is available.
-Rounding off the amenities is your own cappuccino coffee maker with a press pot - for
+refrigerator keeps soft drinks and water cold, and a digital room safe is available.
+Rounding off the amenities is your own cappuccino coffee maker with a press pot - for which most

 The treatment room is certainly one of the most attractive features of the resort

 most talented that I've ever experienced.
 The setting, combined with the talented hostess, was a highlight of my stay.